<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 8. Scalability

 Web performance issues cost you money.
-If your website has significantly high traffic, you’ll want a CMS with features such as auto-clustering (which enables you to add servers/nodes), built-in caching, and with no API limits.
+If your website has significantly high traffic, you’ll want a CMS with features such as auto-clustering (which enables you to add servers/nodes), built-in caching, and no API limits.

 9. Omni-Channel Management